 Dougah shook his head at the boy’s ever-present smile.
 Jimmy seemed wise as a fifty-year-old man and happy as a twenty-year-old woman.
-He waved Jimmy off and got to his feet.
-He kept an eye on the two men in the parking lot and waited to make sure the boy didn’t try to follow him outside.
-The thinner man had climbed into the bright red boat identical to Gage’s borrowed boat and was lifting each compartment lid in succession.
+He waved the boy off and got to his feet.
+Keeping an eye on the two newcomers in the parking lot, he waited to be sure the boy didn’t follow him outside.
+The thinner suit had climbed into the bright red boat identical to Gage’s borrowed boat and proceeded to lift each compartment lid in quick succession.

-“You’re a little too nosy for my liking," Dougah muttered and slipped outside, frowning as he approached the businessmen.
+“You’re a little too nosey for my liking, connard,” Dougah muttered and slipped outside to greet the suits.

 “What can I do for you gentlemen?
-I’m Dougah Fortier, and I own this guide service.”
+I’m Dougah Broussard, and I own this guide service.”

-“We know who you are,” Thin Man snapped.
+“We know who you are,” Thin Suit snapped.

-The stockier suit laid a hand on his partner’s arm to calm him.
-He extended his other hand to Dougah.
+The stockier suit laid a calming hand on his partner’s arm and extended his other hand to Dougah.
 “I’m Jorge Garrito, and this is Juan.”